Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Introduction

-Our main contributions are threefold: \begin{itemize} \item We propose the \textbf{\ourmethod}~(\ourmethodFullname) model, which supports multi-subject composition and excels in subject distinction in complex contexts.
-Experiments show \ourmethod~ranks first among open-source models on OmniContext benchmark. \item We introduce the \textbf{understanding bridge strategy}, which transforms the understanding expert into a semantic bridge, enabling early multimodal alignment and attention-based semantic filtering to guide the generation expert, enhancing subject distinction and semantic fidelity without adding extra parameters. \item We develop \textbf{\ourbench}, a challenging benchmark with three difficulty levels, to evaluate performance on subject-driven image generation tasks from both composition and distinction perspectives. \end{itemize}
+Our main contributions are threefold: \begin{itemize} \item We propose the \textbf{\ourmethod}~model, which supports multi-subject composition and excels in subject distinction in complex contexts, ranking first among open-source models on OmniContext benchmark. \item We introduce the \textbf{understanding bridge strategy}, which transforms the understanding expert into a semantic bridge, enabling early multimodal alignment and attention-based semantic masking to guide the generation expert, enhancing subject distinction and semantic fidelity without adding extra parameters. \item We develop \textbf{\ourbench}, a challenging benchmark to evaluate subject-driven image generation from both composition and distinction perspectives. \end{itemize}